Mosi-oa-tunya-2022/Coinbase_Changing_Crypto_Landscape/README.md

 __________
 ###
+###
 # RESEARCH BY: Nelson Lubinda

 ## Overview and Origin

-Coinbase is officially known as Coinbase Global, Inc. was incorporated in Many 2012 by two co-founders Brian Armstrong and Fred Ehrsam with the radical idea that anyone, anywhere, should be able to easily and securely send and receive Bitcoin.
+Coinbase, officially known as Coinbase Global, Inc. was incorporated in May 2012 by Brian Armstrong and Fred Ehrsam with the radical idea that anyone, anywhere, should be able to easily and securely send and receive bitcoin.

-From the onset, the Bitcoin blockchain concept was technical and, buying bitcoin was a very confusing and intricate experience at the time.
-The co-founders came up with this idea of democratizing access to the cryptoeconomy by enabling anyone with an internet connection to easily and securely invest in and use crypto assets.
-Coinbase was initially funded through a Y Combinator, an American technology startup accelerator program with a series of $50,000 investments, entrepreneur investment of $100,000 in bitcoin and later $2.5 million from venture capitalists.
+From the onset, the Bitcoin blockchain concept was very technical and buying bitcoin was a confusing and an intricate experience.
+The co-founders came up with this idea of democratizing access to the cryptoeconomy by enabling anyone with an Internet connection to easily and securely invest in and use crypto assets.
+Coinbase was initially funded through a Y Combinator, an American technology startup accelerator program, with a series of $50,000 investments, entrepreneur investment of $100,000 in bitcoin and later $2.5 million from venture capitalists.

 ## Business Activities:
-Have you ever forgotten your password for your bank account, computer, mobile device or email?
+Have you ever forgotten a password for your bank account, computer, mobile device or email?
 What if you lost your password, pin, or login credentials forever and no one is able to recover or reset the information for you?
-All your savings, valuable data, massages and notes gone!
-Bitcoin blockchain inventor or inventors with an alias of Satoshi Nakamoto described in their white paper how bitcoin, the then new decentralized technology would not be controlled by a single person, company, government or a network on which the digital currency is built.
+All your savings, valuable data, messages and notes gone forever!
+Bitcoin blockchain inventor or inventors with an alias of Satoshi Nakamoto described in their white paper how Bitcoin, the new decentralized technology, would not be controlled by a single person, company, government or a network on which the digital currency is built.
 It meant that people who bought and sold bitcoin could not depend on a bank or anyone else to manage their collection of digital money.
-Owning bitcoin was uncertain as it meant using something called a “private key” along with a long senseless alpha numerical string that controlled access to one’s online digital wallet.
-One has to print out this key and keep it in a safe and saving this string on one’s computer is risky as anyone with the access to this key would have access to all your digital assets.
+Owning and managing bitcoin was cumbersome as it meant using something called a “private key” as well as a long senseless alpha numerical string that controlled access to one’s online digital wallet.
 If this key was lost, there was no recovery therefore, the key and money was gone forever.

 Simultaneously, today’s financial system relies upon a patchwork of intermediaries that spans banks, brokers, clearinghouses, custodians, exchanges, payment processors, and their networks to facilitate money movement, safekeeping, lending, credit, and other capital markets activity.
-The trust and reliance on this complex web of intermediaries imposes access limitations, efficiency huddles and added costs; what the authors of the Truth Machine call the "cryptoeconomy ecosystem friction".
+The trust and reliance on this complex web of intermediaries imposes access limitations, efficiency huddles and added costs.
+It is the congruence of these two competing needs which made a business opportunity for Coinbase.

 Brian’s idea which seemed radical at the time, was to provide a key management service for customers anywhere, anytime, to easily and securely send and receive Bitcoin, the first crypto asset.
 He built a website and mobile applications as a trusted platform for accessing Bitcoin and the broader crypto economy by reducing the complexity of the industry through a simple and intuitive user experience.
-There was resistance from the blockchain developer community as they perceived Brain’s idea as a deviation from the core concepts of Blockchain.
-This was almost a decade ago and today, many companies are trying to emulate what Coinbase is leap years ahead of the competition!
-The most unfair competition with traditional banks who have specific operating hours (8am-5pm), Coinbase is open 24/7 everywhere.
+There was resistance from the blockchain developer community as they perceived Brain’s idea as a deviation from the core concepts of blockchain.
+This was almost a decade ago and today, many companies are trying to emulate what Coinbase which is leap years ahead of the competition!
+Traditional banks have specific operating hours (8am-5pm) whereas Coinbase is open 24/7 everywhere, an unfair competitive advantage.

 In 2014, the company grew to one million users, acquiring the blockchain explorer service Blockr and the web bookmarking company Kippt.
-They also secured insurance covering the value of bitcoin stored on their servers, and launched the vault system for secure bitcoin storage.
-Coinbase Technologies include the following:
+They also secured insurance covering the value of bitcoin stored on their servers, and launched the vault system to secure bitcoin storage.
+In addition, Coinbase Technologies include the following:

 ```
 ____________________________________________________________